-When inner city teenagers Tia and Kai find themselves living it up in their rich schoolmate’s mansion, they think their day can’t get any better… Until a priceless fishing fly mysteriously vanishes, leading to home truths being revealed and friendships stretched to breaking point.
+When inner city teenagers Tia and Kai find themselves living it up in their rich schoolmate’s mansion, they think their day can’t get any better.
+Until a priceless fishing fly vanishes, leading to home truths being revealed and life-long friendships stretched to breaking point.

 Like ODD EYES’ previous work, On The Line deals with topical issues of cultural identity and barriers to social mobility, exposing the challenges faced by young people growing up in the current tough political environment.

 Tia performed by: Giorgia Valentino

 Kai performed by: Zacchaeus Kayode

 Movement Director: Nevena Stojkov